-The Student Success team: Maya Turner (Deputy Head, Locals Programme), Dr Rebecca Bird (Research Leader, Division of Health Sciences), Dr Stephen Scott (Head of Student Success and Locals programmes), Associate Professor Jacques van der Meer (Research Leader, Division of Humanities), Nicola Beatson (Research Leader, Division of Commerce), and Dr Damian Scarf (Division of Sciences).
+The Student Success team: Maya Turner (Deputy Head, Locals Programme), Dr Rebecca Bird (Research Leader, Division of Health Sciences), Dr Stephen Scott (Head of Student Success and Locals programmes), Associate Professor Jacques van der Meer (Research Leader, Division of Humanities), Nicola Beatson (Research Leader, Division of Commerce), and Associate Professor Damian Scarf (Division of Sciences).
 Photo: Sharron Bennett.

 The Office of Student Success has a University-wide mandate to investigate, trial and implement initiatives to improve student success.

 Success is different for different people – for some it's an A, for some it's a pass, for others it's working out what to do with their life.
 How we support our students to achieve success is as varied as our students are.

 The Office will work collaboratively with residential colleges, academic divisions, the Shared Services Division, the Strategy, Analytics and Reporting Office, Quality Advancement Unit, and OUSA.
 Using input gathered from these and other sources, we develop and then trial initiatives, analyse their impact, and, if warranted, work to make them part of University operations.

 Success can prove elusive for any number of reasons.
 Some of the research area we will examine are transitions (school to University, first to second year, undergraduate to postgraduate), engagement in learning and the effect of belonging.